 The best way to learn to participate in spiritual conversation is to find a fellow disciple of Jesus and practice.
 This transforming way of sharing hearts that can be learned and developed.
 The basic idea simply is to offer listening and compassion that is focused especially on someone’s relationship with God or spiritual journey.

 I’d like to share with you the “A-B-C’s of Soul Talk.”
 I’ve used this exercise with people to help them practice participating in a spiritual conversation.
-This teaching comes from my experience of training Christian lay counselors for the New Hope Counseling Ministry at the Crystal Cathedral.
+This teaching comes from my experience of training Christian lay counselors for the New Hope Counseling Ministry at the Crystal Cathedral (now Christ’s Cathedral and owned by the Catholic church).
 It is a way to break down the basic components of having a spiritual conversation.
 The idea is for you to practice being a Sacred Companion who listens to, cares for, and prays with a friend.
 Ideally, it’d be best to do this in person, but you could also do this over the phone or e-mail.

 Keep in mind that your focus is different than that of a typical supportive friend or counselor.
 In ordinary caring relationships the focus is to comfort someone who is hurting or to help him or her overcome a struggle.
 But in spiritual friendship (also in spiritual direction or mentoring) we offer caring help in order to facilitate growing intimacy with God — to help our friend become more conscious of God’s presence, discern what God is saying, express love for him and others, and be more fruitful in ministry.